logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios/handling-javascript-popups.md

     get popup message       first_msg   fourth_msg  last_msg
     ```

-3.  **clear popup queue.** This final action essentially closes out your test's popup session, preparing it for a new one.
+3.  clear popup queue.
+This final action essentially closes out your test's popup session, preparing it for a new one.
 It does this by clearing out both the popup history buffer and the popup-handler queue. \(Note, however, that we would generally expect a well-written test procedure to already have an empty popup-handler queue by the end of the session.\) cases.

 {{<tip>}} As a matter of best practice, it is suggested that you place all the popup-handling actions for a given popup session at the beginning of the session.
 At the least, this will help ensure that the invocation of popups never “gets ahead” of the sequence of handlers.
 Remember, a popup handler action must always be invoked *before* its corresponding popup window; once a popup window is launched, it is too late to invoke its handler.

-## Session termination
+## Session termination {{< permerlink >}} {#concept_obs_4pq_vp__section.Session_termination}

 The built-in clear popup queue action \(discussed above\) is the one explicit means of ending a popup session, but a number of other events also have the same effect.
 You need to be aware of these, and take them into account when using popup-directed actions, to ensure that the popup history buffer expected by an action still exists.
 Each of the following events closes out a popup session, clearing out the popup history buffer, as well as the popup-handler queue: